wptrainingteam/learn-wp-content/theme-developer-learning-pathway/05-Accessiblity/01-accessibility-best-practices.md

 If you're designing any forms in your theme, follow these guidelines:

-* Wrap the form in a `form` element.
+Always wrap the form in a `form` element.

-* Use the `search` element for any search fields.
-* On `input` fields, always set the appropriate type and matching attributes.
+On `input` fields, always set the appropriate type and matching attributes.
 For example, defining an input type of `tel`, will display a numeric keypad on mobile devices.

-  * `<input type="tel" name="phone" id="phone" required>`
+`<input type="tel" name="phone" id="phone" required>`

-* When desinging login forms, you can use the `autocomplete` attribute to help password managers fill out the form.
-  * `<input type="password" autocomplete="current-password">`
-* Don’t rely on placeholder text to indicate to the user what the input field is for, always provide accessible labels.
+Don’t rely on placeholder text to indicate to the user what the input field is for, always provide accessible labels.

+Use the `search` element for any search forms.

+When designing login forms, you can use the `autocomplete` attribute to help password managers fill out the form.

+`<input type="password" autocomplete="current-password">`

-* By default, most browsers will display a focus ring on elements if the element has focus.
+By default, most browsers will display a focus ring on elements if the element has focus.
 If you want to change the display of these focus rings, use the `:focus-visible` pseudo class, and don't remove focus rings entirely.

 ## Colors

 Be sure to create an accessible color palette with sufficient contrast.

-* When editing templates, WordPress alerts you when the text and background color combination you set fails to do that.
+When editing templates, WordPress alerts you when the text and background color combination you set fails to do that.

-* Don't use color alone to convey information.
+Don't use color alone to convey information.
 Links, for example, should be marked by more than color, and the same goes for focus states.
 When in doubt, look at the default HTML link and focus styles, and follow those.

 ## Typography (https://developer.mozilla.org/en-US/docs/Web/CSS/length)

-* Set proper font sizes using relative units like `rem`, try to avoid using `px`.
+Set proper font sizes using relative units like `rem`, try to avoid using `px`.

-* Use adequate line spacing based on the font size.
-* Limit the content width to between 50 and 70 characters; the character or `ch` unit is perfect for that.
+Limit the content width to between 50 and 70 characters; the character or `ch` unit is perfect for that.

+Use adequate line spacing based on the font size.

 ## Respect user preferences

 A cornerstone of responsive design, [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries) help create a better user experience.